 For more information about required manure management and other requirements, see the manure management page.

-Producers interested in stockpiling dry manure should see the AFO Rules & Regulations page and look for requirements under two new laws:
+Producers interested in stockpiling dry manure should see either of the following fact sheets:

 Additional requirements may apply to confinement feeding operations as a condition of a construction permit, including land application restrictions required as part of the Master Matrix operational conditions.